siteleaf/siteleaf.com/_drafts/tag-pages-in-jekyll-and-siteleaf.markdown

 Due to the directory layout for this plugin, we include it as `jekyll/tagging` rather than the standard `jekyll-tagging`.
 {: .note}

-For more, check out our docs on using [plugins](https://learn.siteleaf.com/themes/jekyll-plugins/).
+For more, read the full documentation on using [plugins](https://learn.siteleaf.com/themes/jekyll-plugins/).

 ### Set up your templates

-The [`jekyll-tagging`](https://github.com/pattex/jekyll-tagging) plugin automatically generates pages for each unique tag across all your posts.
-You can specify the layout template these tag pages use and the directory into which these pages are generated in your `_config.yml`.
+The [jekyll-tagging](https://github.com/pattex/jekyll-tagging) plugin automatically generates pages for each unique tag across all your posts.
+You can specify the layout template these tag pages use and the directory into which they're generated in your `_config.yml`.

 ```
 tag_page_layout: tag